Skip to main content

 Typical price: £35-60 per delivery

-Best for: Budget-conscious buyers, or anyone dipping their toe into subscriptions for the first time
+Best for: Budget-conscious buyers, or anyone testing the waters before committing fully

-Challenge: Keeping them engaged between deliveries so they don't quietly cancel
+Challenge: Keeping them engaged between deliveries — silence is where cancellations breed

 Corporate Office Flowers

-Regular arrangements for business premises -- receptions, meeting rooms, communal areas.
+Regular arrangements for business premises.
+Receptions, meeting rooms, communal areas — wherever they want greenery and colour.

-Typical price: £40-150 per week, depending on how many arrangements and how large
+Typical price: £40-150 per week depending on number and size of arrangements

 Best for: Offices, hotels, restaurants, medical practices

-Challenge: Access logistics, tight delivery windows, sometimes multiple drop-off points in one building
+Challenge: Access logistics and tight delivery windows.
+Multiple drop-off points in one building can be a proper faff

 Event Venue Partnerships

-Ongoing arrangements for wedding venues, event spaces, and restaurants that want flowers every week without thinking about it.
+Wedding venues, event spaces, restaurants that want fresh flowers every week without having to think about it.
+This is relationship-based work — you become their go-to florist.

 Typical price: Negotiated case by case

-Best for: Building long-term B2B relationships that generate referrals
+Best for: Building long-term B2B relationships that throw off referrals

 Pricing Your Subscriptions